Ashiq-nunam/pcb-checklist/layout-checklist.md

 ## DFM / yield enhancement

-* [ ] All design rules within manufacturer's capability
+* [x] All design rules within manufacturer's capability
-* [ ] Minimize use of vias/traces that push fab limits
+* [x] Minimize use of vias/traces that push fab limits
-* [ ] Controlled impedance specified in fab notes if applicable
+* [x] Controlled impedance specified in fab notes if applicable
-* [ ] Confirm impedance calculations include soldermask, or mask removed from RF traces
+* [x] Confirm impedance calculations include soldermask, or mask removed from RF traces
-* [ ] Stackup verified with manufacturer and specified in fab notes
+* [x] Stackup verified with manufacturer and specified in fab notes
-* [ ] Board finish specified in fab notes
+* [x] Board finish specified in fab notes
-* [ ] If panelizing, add panel location indicators for identifying location-specific reflow issues
+* [x] If panelizing, add panel location indicators for identifying location-specific reflow issues
-* [ ] (recommended) Layer number markers specified to ensure correct assembly
+* [x] (recommended) Layer number markers specified to ensure correct assembly
-* [ ] Fiducials present (on both sides of board) if targeting automated assembly
+* [x] Fiducials present (on both sides of board) if targeting automated assembly
-* [ ] Fiducial pattern asymmetric to detect rotated or flipped boards
+* [x] Fiducial pattern asymmetric to detect rotated or flipped boards
-* [ ] Soldermask/copper clearance on fiducials respected
+* [x] Soldermask/copper clearance on fiducials respected
 * [x] Panelization specified if required

 ## Footprints

 * [s ] Confirm components are available in the selected package
 * [ ] Confirm components (especially connectors and power regulators) are capable of desired current in the selected package
-* [ ] Verify schematic symbol matches the selected package
+* [x] Verify schematic symbol matches the selected package
-* [ ] Confirm pinout diagram is from top vs bottom of package
+* [x] Confirm pinout diagram is from top vs bottom of package
-* [ ] (recommended) PCB printed 1:1 on paper and checked against physical parts
+* [x] (recommended) PCB printed 1:1 on paper and checked against physical parts
-* [ ] 3D models obtained (if available) and checked against footprints
+* [x] 3D models obtained (if available) and checked against footprints
-* [ s] Soldermask apertures on all SMT lands and PTH pads
+* [x] Soldermask apertures on all SMT lands and PTH pads

 ## Differential pairs
 * [x] Routed differentially